section-engineering-education/engineering-education/content/articles/beginners-intro-to-generative-modeling/index.md

 The discriminative model aims to capture $p(Y|X)$, that is, the conditional probability of $Y$ given $X$.
 In contrast, the generative model aims to capture joint probability $p(X, Y)$, or just $p(X)$ if there is no $Y$ present.

-### Why Generative Modeling?
+### Why generative modeling?

->*The Future of AI is Generative, not Discriminative.*
+>*The future of AI is generative, not discriminative.*
 >
 > Steve Omohundro, Research Scientist at Facebook

-Generative modeling is a most underrepresented topic in machine learning.
+There have been many recent advancements in the field of generative modeling since the last decade.
 However, still, a lot of research is going on this topic.
 This section will discuss why generating data is essential and how it can transform the future of machine learning by taking a few interesting use-cases.

 The most trending topic in generative modeling is GAN.
-It is the most effective technique when it comes to generating data.
+Yann LeCun, Chief AI Scientist, Facebook, even described GANs as "the most interesting idea  in the last 10 years in Machine Learning".
 We will talk more about GAN in the next section.
 For now, let's stick to its applications.
 GANs have transformed the world of deep learning and are considered the most remarkable invention in artificial intelligence.
 From generating portraits to the whole new virtual world, GAN never fails to surprise.
 [Here](https://www.cnet.com/news/ai-made-portrait-sells-at-christies-auction-for-432500/) is one such exciting story of GANs.
 In 2018, a French art collective named Obvious used GAN to generate a portrait sold for half a million dollars.

 ![portrait-news](portrait.png)